Alexander Borodin: Family

-Borodin was born in Saint Petersburg as an illegitimate son of a 62-year-old Georgian nobleman, Luka Stepanovich Gedevanishvili, and a married 25-year-old Russian woman, Evdokia Konstantinovna Antonova.
+Borodin was born in Saint Petersburg as an illegitimate son of a 62-year-old Georgian nobleman, Luka Stepanovich Gedevanishvili, and a 25-year-old Russian woman, Evdokia Konstantinovna Antonova.
 Due to the circumstances of Alexander's birth, the nobleman had him registered as the son of one of his Russian serfs, Porfiry Borodin, hence the composer's Russian last name.
 As a result of this registration, both Alexander and his nominal Russian father Porfiry were officially serfs of Alexander's biological father Luka.
 The Georgian father emancipated Alexander from serfdom when he was 7 years old and provided housing and money for him and his mother.
 Despite this, Alexander was never publicly recognized by his mother, who was referred to by young Borodin as his "aunt".

 Despite his status as a commoner, Borodin was well provided for by his Georgian father and grew up in a large four-storey house, which was gifted to Alexander and his "aunt" by the nobleman.
 Although his registration prevented enrollment in a proper gymnasium, Borodin received good education in all of the subjects through private tutors at home.
 During 1850 he enrolled in the Medical–Surgical Academy in Saint Petersburg, which was later the workplace of Ivan Pavlov, and pursued a career in chemistry.
 On graduation he spent a year as surgeon in a military hospital, followed by three years of advanced scientific study in western Europe.

 During 1862, Borodin returned to Saint Petersburg to begin a professorship of chemistry at the Imperial Medical-Surgical Academy and spent the remainder of his scientific career in research, lecturing and overseeing the education of others.
 Eventually, he established medical courses for women in 1872.

 He began taking lessons in composition from Mily Balakirev during 1862.
 Music remained a secondary vocation for Borodin besides his main career as a chemist and physician.